Rewzilla/c-debugging-tips/howto/valgrind.md

 Aborted
 ```

 Without a deep understanding of system internals, this error message isn't terribly helpful.
-Luckily Valgrind can quickly identify exactly where the problem occured and what went wrong!
+Luckily Valgrind can quickly identify exactly where the problem occurred and what went wrong!
 Let's compile the program with debug symbols and run it with Valgrind.

 ```
 andrew@dev:~$ gcc -g example.c